themarquisdesheric/amber-health/README.md

 ```
 publish
 ```
 `publish` commits your changes to GitHub, makes sure you're up-to-date with GitHub, and then publishes your changes.
-It will ask you for a short commit message and tell you if something went wrong.
+It will ask you for a short commit message and tell you if something went wrong ✨

 ```
 images